-The proceeds from the sale of the Certificates being offered hereby will be used to purchase Equipment Notes issued by Continental during the Delivery Period to generate cash for Continental's general corporate purposes from 12 Aircraft that it currently owns and to finance Continental's purchase of five new Boeing 737-924ER Aircraft.
-Before the proceeds are used to buy Equipment Notes, such proceeds from the sale of the Certificates will be deposited with the Depositary on behalf of the Escrow Agent for the benefit of the holders of the Certificates.
+The proceeds from the sale of the Certificates being offered hereby will be used to purchase Equipment Notes issued by Continental during the Delivery Period to generate cash for Continental's general corporate purposes from eight Aircraft that it currently owns and to finance Continental's purchase of nine new Boeing 737-824 Aircraft and two new Boeing 777-224ER Aircraft.
+Before the proceeds are used to buy Equipment Notes, such proceeds from the sale of the Certificates of each Trust will be deposited with the Depositary on behalf of the applicable Escrow Agent for the benefit of the holders of such Certificates.